estarossa0/bmo/docs/commands/logtime.md

 ### How it works

-It fetch `/v2/users/:user_id/locations` and filter with date between beginning of the month to it's end, and keep fetching till get all location and return the total time counted.
+It fetches `/v2/users/:user_id/locations` and filters with date between beginning of the month to its end, and keeps fetching untill it gets all locations and returns the total time calculated.

 ### NOTES

-The result of total log time is quite different from the one you'll get on the intra as there no exposed logging time route, and this command only use a workaround.
-But it does job anyway 😅.
+The result of total log time is quite different from the one you'll get on the intra as there is no exposed logging time route, and this command only uses a workaround.
+But it does the job anyway 😅.